networkx/networkx/doc/source/tutorial.rst

 by methods (the API) in the class definitions.
 All functions, on the other hand, manipulate graph-like objects solely via those API methods and not by acting directly on the datastructure.
-This design allows for possible replacement of the 'dicts-of-dicts"-based datastructure with an alternative datastructure without excessive effort.
+This design allows for possible replacement of the 'dicts-of-dicts'-based datastructure with an alternative datastructure without excessive effort.

 Glossary